mwrynn/tntgen/README.md

 If you do NOT have Java installed, try downloading it from [here](https://www.java.com/en/download/manual.jsp).

 ### DOWNLOAD TNTGEN
 Version 0.1 is the current version.
-You can download it from: https://github.com/mwrynn/tntgen/releases/download/v0.1/tntgen-0.1.jar
+You can download it from [here](https://github.com/mwrynn/tntgen/releases/download/v0.1/tntgen-0.1.jar) on Github.

 ### RUN TNTGEN
 1. Move tntgen-0.1.jar from your Downloads folder to wherever you'd like to keep it.